BusySnailDesignLab/Busy-Snail-Filament-Changer/README.md

 [Ellis' Print Tuning Guide](https://ellis3dp.com) is naturally the place to go when things don't fit together.

 <details>
-<summary>Some printing parameters used in the design process</summary>
+<summary>Some printing parameters used in the design and prototyping process</summary>

 ### Most of the parts: